Tree automata and pigeonhole classes of matroids: II: Frame matroids

 \section{Frame matroids}

 Let $G$ be a graph with edge set $E$.
 We allow $G$ to contain loops and parallel edges.
-If $X$ is a subset of $E$, we use $G[X]$ to denote the subgraph with edge set $X$, containing exactly those vertices that are incident with an edge in $X$.
+If $X$ is a subset of $E$, we use $G[X]$ to denote the subgraph with edge set $X$ containing exactly those vertices that are incident with an edge in $X$.
 Similarly, if $N$ is a set of vertices, then $G[N]$ is the induced subgraph of $G$ with $N$ as its vertex set.
 A \emph{theta subgraph} consists of two distinct vertices joined by three internally-disjoint paths.
 A \emph{linear class} of cycles in $G$ is a family, \mcal{B}, of cycles such that no theta subgraph of $G$ contains exactly two cycles in \mcal{B}.
 Let \mcal{B} be a linear class of cycles in $G$.
 A cycle in \mcal{B} is \emph{balanced}, and a cycle not in \mcal{B} is \emph{unbalanced}.
 A subgraph of $G$ is \emph{unbalanced} if it contains an unbalanced cycle, and is otherwise \emph{balanced}.

-\emph{Frame} matroids were introduced by Zaslavsky \cite{Zas91}.
+\emph{Frame matroids} were introduced by Zaslavsky \cite{Zas91}.
 The frame matroid, $M(G,\mcal{B})$, has $E$ as its ground set.
 The circuits of $M(G,\mcal{B})$ are the edge sets of balanced cycles, and the edge sets of minimal connected subgraphs containing at least two unbalanced cycles, and no balanced cycles.
 Such a subgraph is either a theta subgraph or a \emph{handcuff}.
 A \emph{tight handcuff} contains two edge-disjoint cycles that have exactly one vertex in common.
-A \emph{loose handcuff} consists of two vertex-disjoint cycles and a path having exactly one vertex in common with each of the two cycles.
+A \emph{loose handcuff} consists of two vertex-disjoint cycles and a minimal path that joins the two cycles.
 Note that if \mcal{B} contains every cycle, then $M(G,\mcal{B})$ is a graphic matroid.
 The set $X\subseteq E$ is independent in $M(G,\mcal{B})$ if and only if $G[X]$ contains no balanced cycle, and each connected component of $G[X]$ contains at most one cycle.
 The rank of $X$ in $M(G,\mcal{B})$ is the number of vertices in $G[X]$, minus the number of balanced components of $G[X]$.

 \begin{proposition} Let $M=M(G,\mcal{B})$ be a $3$\dash connected frame matroid, and let $(U,V)$ be a partition of the edge set of $G$ such that $\lambda_{M}(U)\leq \lambda$.
 There are at most $14\lambda-12$ vertices that are incident with edges in both $U$ and $V$. \end{proposition}